 If there is a change in your child's after school transportation routine (baby-sitter, going home with a friend, riding home with parents instead of the bus), you can make this change using the School Dismissal Manager system.
-You may also make this change by sending a note to the school stating where, when, and how often this change is to occur.
-STUDENTS WILL NOT BE ALLOWED TO CHANGE THEIR USUAL TRANSPORTATION ROUTINE WITHOUT A NOTE FROM A PARENT/GUARDIAN OR A CHANGE ON SCHOOL DISMISSAL MANAGER.
+STUDENTS WILL NOT BE ALLOWED TO CHANGE THEIR USUAL TRANSPORTATION ROUTINE A CHANGE ON SCHOOL DISMISSAL MANAGER.
 We ask that dismissal arrangements not be made over the telephone.
 In an emergency, phone call messages will be accepted, but we cannot guarantee messages after 1:00 PM will be delivered.
-A Special Request for Transportation form is required for long-term changes for students who will be riding the bus to someplace other than their HOME
+A Special Request for Transportation form is required for long-term changes for students who will be riding the bus to someplace other than their HOME.